AlexStocks/getty/README.md

 ## introdction ##
 ---
 > DESC       : a asynchronous network I/O library in golang.
 In getty there are two goroutines in one connection(session), one handle network read buffer tcp stream, the other handle logic process and write response into network write buffer.
 If your logic process may take a long time, you should start a new logic process goroutine by yourself in (Codec):OnMessage.
+Getty is based on "ngo" whose author is sanbit(https://github.com/sanbit).
+I just rewrite it to fix bugs and make it more readable and efficient.
+All glory belongs to sanbit.
 >
 > LICENCE    : Apache License 2.0